 A lot of the work done by a civil engineer is completed using software and I certainly gained more confidence in this area during my placement year, becoming competent on software such as STAAD Pro, Naviswork and Mathcad.
 I also found that while you can use software to implement the fundamental theory of structural analysis, you always need to check the results, and to do this you need to thoroughly understand the theory and its applications.

 "The placement taught me some vital professional skills"

 Another thing I learned at Subsea7 is how important it is for an engineer to apply the right level of precision and engineering assumptions, and the impact this has on meeting the cost and time objectives of a project.

-In addition, the placement taught me some vital professional skills.
 I found that in industry, once you’re given a task, you’re expected to organise your own work and manage your own time, which has been a turning point in the way I do things.
 I also appreciate even more the importance of good note-taking in lectures as this is a very useful transferable skill for attending meetings.

 Most importantly I learned how much I enjoy working in structural design and subsea engineering; it is such a wide, challenging and interesting aspect of civil engineering.
 I’m now considering joining the offshore industry after graduating from Surrey, and if possible completing a part-time Masters course while I work, with the long-term aim of becoming chartered by ICE (the Institution of Civil Engineers) in five years."